4d/docs/docs/FormObjects/listbox_overview.md

 #### Hierarchical List Box property

 This property specifies that the list box must be displayed in hierarchical form.
-In the JSON form, this feature is triggered [when the *dataSource* property value is an array](properties_Object.md#hierarchical-list-box), i.e. a collection.
+In the JSON form, this feature is triggered [when the column *dataSource* property value is an array](properties_Object.md#array-list-box), i.e. a collection.

-Additional options (**Variable 1...10**) are available when the *Hierarchical List Box* option is selected, corresponding to each *dataSource* array to use as break column.
+Additional options (**Variable 1...10**) are available when the *Hierarchical List Box* option is selected, corresponding to each element of the *dataSource* array to use as break column.
 Each time a value is entered in a field, a new row is added.
 Up to 10 variables can be specified.
 These variables set the hierarchical levels to be displayed in the first column.

 The first variable always corresponds to the name of the variable for the first column of the list box (the two values are automatically bound).
 This first variable is always visible and enterable.
 For example: country.
 The second variable is also always visible and enterable; it specifies the second hierarchical level.
 For example: regions.